Milk Filter Paper

 This is what my finished product looks like:

 And this is the dry erase board side.
 This board is 23″x17″.
 I originally wanted to buy one that was about twice this size, and I’m so glad that I didn’t.
 This board is the perfect size, doesn’t take up too much room and is completely portable.
-I’ve already made a couple of stories for it, based on two of our favorite books, (I’ll post about those later) and it’s a big hit!
-My girls beg for me to tell them stories on the flannel board, and they have the stories nearly memorized and like to tell them to each other.
-I need to make a few more stories, I just have to decide what to do next…
+I’ve already made a couple of stories for it, based on two of our favorite books, and it’s a big hit!
+My girls beg for me to tell them stories on the flannel board, and they have the stories nearly memorized.
+Sometimes when they are playing I hear them retelling the stories to each other or their toys.
+I love that.